 Berlin is a city where freedom is very much celebrated.
-From wonderful museums to good beers, and crazy nightlife, Berlin has pretty much to offer for travelers looking for an exciting travel guide.
+From wonderful museums to good beers, and crazy nightlife, German cities, including Berlin, have pretty much to offer for travelers looking for an exciting travel guide.

 Rostock is the perfect combination of a city with land and water.
 You got plenty of architecture with museums and buildings to check out.

 There are also beaches and water tours to look forward to when you visit Rostock.
 And if you come with kids, Rostock Zoo is the perfect place to see.

 Photo by Andrea Anastasakis

 Lübeck’s medieval old town is considered as UNESCO’s World Heritage which is definitely a must-see when you come to the city.

 You will also see The Holsten Gate which was during the 15th century to protect the city against foreign conquest.
 Plus, you can enjoy the sun and see the Baltic Sea for refreshment.

 Hamburg is an important port of departure for immigrants.
 It is one of the most diverse and cosmopolitan areas in Germany that has so much to offer to its guests and citizen.